Skip to Content

 Theft crimes in Florida include:

 • Petit theft: This is the most basic type of theft crime in Florida.
-It occurs when an individual knowingly and unlawfully obtains or uses another person's property with the intent to either temporarily or permanently deprive the owner of their right to the property or to appropriate the property to their own use.
+It occurs when an individual knowingly and unlawfully obtains or uses another person's property to either temporarily or permanently deprive the owner of their right to the property or to appropriate the property to their own use.
 Petit theft generally involves property valued at less than $750, but if the offender has prior theft convictions, they may be charged with petit theft for stealing property valued at less than $100.

 • Grand theft: This type of theft crime involves stealing property valued at $750 or more.
 If the offender is accused of stealing a firearm, a motor vehicle, a will or other testamentary instrument, a commercially farmed animal, certain types of construction equipment, or medical equipment from a licensed facility, they may be charged with grand theft, regardless of the value of the property.